monu655/finbowl-dashboard/README.md

 1. **Server state — TanStack Query.** All data that originates from an API (`useDisbursements`, `useDisbursementStats`, `useLoanDetail`) is owned by React Query.
-It gives us caching, request de-duplication, `isLoading` / `isError` / `refetch` out of the box, and a clean seam for swapping the mock `fetch*` functions in `features/disbursement/api.ts` for real HTTP calls later.
+It gives caching, request de-duplication, `isLoading` / `isError` / `refetch` out of the box, and a clean seam for swapping the mock `fetch*` functions in `features/disbursement/api.ts` for real HTTP calls later.
 2. **Cross-component UI state — Zustand.** Things like the current search string,